 There was a time in the dot bomb era of 2001 that my husband lost his job along with more than 5,000 other people in the tech industry in Oregon.
-We had a 1 year old and a newborn.
-In an attempt to save money, we moved in with my husband’s mom and her husband – bad move.
-They are perhaps the most depressing, soul sucking people I have ever encountered.
+We had a 1-year-old and a newborn.
+In an attempt to save money, we moved in with my mother in law and her husband – bad move.
+It was perhaps the most depressing, soul-sucking experience I have ever encountered.
 In their presence, neither of us could get to the state of mind we needed in order to create a dream plan, let alone actually achieve it.
 Though we had food and a roof, this was nothing compared to the positive, kick-ass mindset we needed to pull ourselves out of the situation.

 After a few days of contemplation, we decided to go back to California because California had always been a place where we felt we could achieve anything.
 There is just an “essence” of empowerment in the air that I haven’t found in many other places.
 We borrowed a little bit of money to make the 1,000 mile journey with a few hundred left over that wouldn’t come close to paying for even half a month of rent in California.
 Everyone thought we were nuts.
 Along the way, we decided that we were going to purge every person from our life that was a negative influence or who didn’t believe in our plan.
 That left a total of two people.

-We ended up renting a little place in Playas de Tijuana Mexico that had no stove and no refrigerator.
+We ended up renting a place in Playas de Tijuana Mexico that had no stove and no refrigerator.
 We had no furniture.
+The walls would drip with water every morning from the lack of insulation in concrete.
 But that situation, as “grim” as it was, was far better than the situation we had just left.
-I got a job in Northern San Diego county and would spend about 5 hours in the car traveling while he stayed home with the kids.
+I got a job in Northern San Diego County and would spend about 5 hours in the car traveling while he stayed home with the kids.
 The kids were happy as ever.
 At that age, they had no idea what was going on – only that mom or dad or both was always with them.
 After about 3 months, I saved up enough money to get us out of there and we were back on track.